 Control in my trunk

-Turns out my increasing difficulty to speak wasn’t anything more than a body mechanics issue.
-In retrospect, I’ve likely had these issues for twenty years next spring.
-Ever since that very first wheelchair I was plunked into at the world’s shittiest rehab hospital – if I might attempt to trace it back.
+Turns out my increasing difficulty to speak wasn’t anything more than a body mechanics issue, resulting from insufficient seating in my wheelchairs.
+Yes, I’ve likely had these issues for twenty years next spring.
+Ever since that very first wheelchair I was plunked into at the world’s shittiest rehab hospital.
 “Hey, he looks big enough to fit in this chair.”
 Done!

-All these years later – in fact today marks the twentieth anniversary of a fated event, said accident – I’m still potentially dealing with their feeble, reckless attempts at my rehabilitation.
+All these years later – in fact today marks the twentieth anniversary of a fated event, my accident – I’m still potentially dealing with their feeble, reckless attempts at my rehabilitation.
 The irony of it all still makes me want to vomit.
-I digress.
+Sigh, I digress.

-Since I’ve practically been with this situation since nearly day one, its effects have manifested themselves in too many ways to count.
-And I’m likely unaware of them all.
-But for the sake of officially marking this anniversary, I’ll lay out the major ones.
+Since I’ve practically been with my lousy seating systems since nearly day one, its effects have manifested themselves in too many ways to count.
+And I’m likely unaware of them all, but for the sake of officially marking this anniversary, I’ll lay out the major ones…

-I was immediately fitted with a soft bite guard.
-And it helped for a number of years.
+I was immediately fit with a soft bite guard.
+Which helped for a number of years.
 Until a second bite guard was needed.
-Which worked for another bunch of years.
-Until my teeth started shifting as my grinding worsened.
-Then I switched to a hard bite guard on my upper teeth, that kept everything in place.
-But I soon started to notice wear on my front teeth from the hard plastic of that guard.
+And worked for another bunch of years, until my teeth started shifting as my grinding worsened.
+Then I switched to a hard bite guard on my upper teeth, that kept everything in place, but I soon started to notice wear on my front teeth from the hard plastic of that guard.
 Notice the pattern?

 The ‘S’ hit the ‘F’

 This brings me up to the start of this year.
-While I’ve noticed a discernible loss in my hearing in recent years – yes, from my grinding – there is no comparing that to what I’ve noticed in the last seven and a bit months.
+While I’ve noticed unwanted effects on my hearing in recent years – yes, from grinding my teeth – there is no comparing that to what I’ve noticed in the last seven and a bit months.
 This needed to stop!
-With my seating being the seemingly last probable option to alter, I contacted my Occupational Therapist and the vendor I get my wheelchairs from, and we met to try to modify my current chair’s seating.
+And with my seating being the seemingly last probable option to alter, I contacted my occupational therapist and the vendor I get my wheelchairs from.
+We met to try to modify my current chair’s seating.

 While those modifications showed some promise at first, my grinding came roaring back eventually.
 It was time for a new set-up, starting from scratch.
 And here I sit, writing this from a new, more custom fit (to my actual needs) trial chair, awaiting a new chair’s arrival.

 By no means am I out of the woods at this point.
-Or, more accurately, I’m not one hundred percent sure this will help my grinding issues with any lasting effects – long term.
-Don’t forget, I’ve been sitting on these issues for nearly two decades, expecting them to sort themselves out over a couple weeks is likely too much to expect.
+Or, more accurately, I’m not one hundred percent sure this will help my grinding issues with any lasting long term effects.
+Don’t forget, I’ve been sitting (har!) on these issues for nearly two decades, expecting them to sort themselves out over a couple weeks is likely too much to expect.
 But what I am sure about is nothing has ever had the effect this chair and seating has provided me.

 Update: My Physiotherapist tells me my assessment of these issues are “essentially correct,” however they are also postural and balance related.
 She expects all will be further aided by both what I can do with my posture and my new chairs back rest.
 Or in less words, this shit is complicated.